Buying real estate in Bulgaria?

 Sources: Protected Areas Act (2011), National Parks in Bulgaria, Court Rules in Favour of Protecting the Iconic Pirin National Park

-14) You need liquid funds as many Bulgarians buy properties in cash giving you a competitive edge
+14) Have liquid funds ready in Bulgaria, as many locals prefer cash purchases for a competitive edge in negotiations

 In Bulgaria, many property buyers prefer to pay in cash, which can give you an edge in negotiations.